The best smart beds and smart mattresses 2025: cutting-edge tech to help you sleep better

 We'll get to the point: our best smart mattress doesn't actually include a mattress.
 In fact, it's a cover that fits over your existing mattress and is connected to a control hub making up the Eight Sleep Pod 4 smart bed system.
 But packed into the cover is a whole load of smart tech and water pipes to help both you and your partner sleep well.
 We tested this smart cooling mattress cover to find out if it is really worth its price tag.
 While our in-depth review is coming soon, our first impressions were positive.

-Temperature is tricky to get right in bed, and if you’re too hot or too cold you will wake up frequently in the night.
+Temperature is tricky to get right in bed.
+Sleeping too hot or too cold will wake you up frequently in the night.
 The Eight Sleep Pod addresses this with dual-zone cooling and heating, where you can set each side of the smart bed to anywhere between 55°F-110°F and create custom heating and cooling schedules.
-In addition to that, the smart mattress is designed with Smart Temp Autopilot, where ambient sensors measure the room temperature and humidity, with the Pod automatically cooling or heating your bed throughout the night to keep you at an optimal sleep temperature.
+In addition to that, the smart mattress is designed with Smart Temp Autopilot, where ambient sensors measure the room temperature and humidity, with the Pod automatically cooling or heating your bed throughout the night to keep you at the best temperature for sleeping — a dream for hot sleepers.

 There's also real-time sleep and health tracking on each side of the bed, with metrics including sleep stages, sleep time and sleep latency, which are collated to give you nightly sleep scores.
 There’s a Daily Health Check and HRV Monitoring too, with the Pod tracking your respiratory rate, resting heart rate, and heart rate variability as you relax and sleep.
 It also detects if you snore which can be useful for identifying sleep disorders like sleep apnea.